lthompson1206/TheMatchBox/README.md

 <img width="376" alt="TheMatchbox_customerMenu" src="https://user-images.githubusercontent.com/48500455/61089497-56d56f80-a409-11e9-889d-93ba74c2f69b.PNG">

+Then here is where you choose if you want to buy or sell:

 On the flip side, me as the owner/manager of the app can view the inventory, view how low it is, and add to the inventory.
 Below is the manager view: